Samsung/tizen-docs/docs/application/dotnet/get-started/iot/first-app.md

 This application is constructed with the following Xamarin.Forms controls:

-- There is the 'ContentPage' where you set up the view to display.
-You assign what you want to display to the Content property of the ContentPage.
+- There is the `ContentPage` where you set up the view to display.
+You assign what you want to display to the `Content` property of the ContentPage.
-- The `StackLayout` is used.
+- The `StackLayout` is added.
 This layout positions ("stacks") its child elements in a single vertical (default) or horizontal line.
 - The `Label` is added, whose `Text` property is the message you want to display.

 The code does not show the instantiation of the `App` class.
 Since application launching is platform-specific, the launching part, including the instantiation of the `App` class and the declaration of the `Main()` function (required as the entry point of every C\# program), happens in the \<projectname\>.Tizen project, in the matching file there.
 The following example shows the content of the `<projectname>.Tizen.cs` file: